openaire/guidelines-data-archives/docs/field_relatedidentifier.rst

 *Allowed Values, Other Constraints*

 * A related identifier must be globally unique and should be durable.
 Preferrably it is registered with an established identification system, or is a permalink or stable URL.
-* he format is free text - a unique string that unambiguously identifies a resource within its given context and follows the respective specifications.
+* The format is free text - a unique string that unambiguously identifies a resource within its given context and follows the respective specifications.

 Attribute relatedIdentifierType (M, 1)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~